-Walter Steingress is a Senior Economist in the International Studies Division of the International Department.
+Walter Steingress is a Principal Researcher in the International Studies Division of the International Department.
 His primary interests lie within the field of international macroeconomics.
 Walter’s other research interests include migration and international trade.
 Before joining the Bank of Canada, Walter held an appointment at the Bank of France.
 He earned his Ph.D. from the University of Montreal and holds a master’s degree from Boston University.

 Chinese real export growth decelerated considerably during the last decade.
 This paper argues that the slowdown largely resulted from China moving to a more sophisticated mix of exports: China produced more sophisticated goods over which it had pricing power instead of producing greater volumes of less sophisticated products.